awpala/interstellar-quandary/README.md

 This application is hosted [here](http://46.101.218.116:4000/).

-## Local Setup
+## Local Setup and Deployment

 **Note**: This project requires `git`, `node.js`, and `npm` as principal dependencies.

-To deploy this project locally, issue the appropriate `git clone` command in the terminal to clone a local copy of the repository.
+To deploy this project locally, issue the appropriate `git clone` command in the terminal (e.g., Bash) to clone a local copy of the repository.
 Once the files are copied locally, issue terminal command `npm install` to install the additional dependencies (see `/package.json` and/or **Technologies Used** below for more information).

-**Note**: Create a new file `.env` in the root project directory (i.e., in `interstellar-quandary`) to store secured variable strings.
+**Note**: Create a new file entitled `.env` in the root project directory (i.e., in `interstellar-quandary`) to store secured variable strings.
 This file is `.gitignore`d and must be created locally instead.

 `/db/seed.sql` contains the seed file to create the PostgreSQL database table entitled `phrase`.
 Once the table is created in the database schema, to connect the server via MassiveJS, add the appropriate `CONNECTION_STRING` variable containing the location of the database table (e.g., Heroku) to the `.env` file.